cytomining/profiling-template/README.md

 ### Step 4: Fill out experiment information

-_This step ensures that relevant experimental information is captured._
+This step ensures that relevant experimental information is captured.
-_We recommend all users, both internal and external, to diligently track project metadata.
-For those without a system, a template is provided below._
+We recommend all users, both internal and external, to diligently track project metadata.
+For those without a system, a template is provided below.

+## Metadata template

 <details>